-RHS Protection Officers Title IX Coordinator Deans Department Managers Facilities Coordinator/Campus Safety Officer/Campus Staff of the Student Success Department All full- and part-time faculty
+RHS Protection Officers Campus Facilities and Safety Coordinator

+Title IX Coordinator Staff of the Student Services and Campus Resources

+Deans Departments

+Department Managers All full- and part-time faculty

 All CSAs function in the added capacity of Responsible Employee for the purposes of reporting Sexual Harassment as defined in College policy.
 Upon receipt of information regarding Sexual Harassment, the Responsible Employee must directly report any information regarding the alleged incident to one of the Deans or Title IX Coordinator listed above.
 When a Responsible Employee fails to make a required report, the College is unable to acquire the information necessary to stop, remedy, and prevent Sexual Harassment.
 As a result, the Responsible Employee may face disciplinary consequences up to and including termination of employment.
-No College employee shall undertake any independent efforts to determine whether or not a report or complaint has merit or can be substantiated before reporting it.
+No College employee shall undertake any independent efforts to determine whether a report or complaint has merit or can be substantiated before reporting it.

-RHS Protection Officers, members of the College Leadership team, and the Facilities Coordinator/Campus Safety Officer/Safety Officer have the authority to ask persons for identification and to determine whether individuals have lawful business on campus.
+RHS Protection Officers, members of the College Leadership team, and the Campus Facilities and Safety Coordinator have the authority to ask persons for identification and to determine whether individuals have lawful business on campus.
 College personnel do not possess arrest power, do not carry weapons, or use any form of force to detain or arrest.
 Criminal incidents are referred to the Newport News Police who have jurisdiction on the main campus.
 College Leadership maintains a close working relationship with the Newport News Police Departments.
 College officials and the Newport News Police Department communicate on the scene of incidents that occur in and around the campus area.
 College officials and Newport News Department Investigators work closely when incidents arise that require joint investigative efforts, resources, crime-related reports, and exchanges of information, as deemed necessary.
 There is no written memorandum of understanding between College officials and Newport News Police Department.

 Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety-related incidents to College officials and Newport News Police Department in a timely manner.
 If assistance is required from the Newport News Police Department or the Newport News Fire Department, RHS Protection or campus officials will contact the appropriate unit.